+What is the objective of the Federal Reserve’s reinvestment of principal payments from agency debt and agency mortgage-backed securities (agency MBS) in longer-term Treasury securities?
 The goal of reinvestments is to keep constant the face value of domestic securities held in the Federal Reserve’s System Open Market Account (SOMA).
 SOMA holdings of domestic securities totaled about $2.054 trillion as of August 4, 2010, and this policy will ensure that these holdings remain near this level.

+How much will the face value of domestic securities held in the SOMA vary from the August 4 level of $2.054 trillion?
 Total SOMA assets will likely vary around $2.054 trillion to some degree due to differences in settlement dates for purchases of Treasury securities and principal payments on agency debt and agency MBS.As purchases and principal payments settle, the actual face value of domestic securities held in the SOMA may be above or below $2.054 trillion by several billion dollars on any given week.

+Will principal payments from other Federal Reserve holdings, such as those held in the Maiden Lane portfolios, be reinvested in longer-term Treasury securities?
 No, repayments from other Federal Reserve holdings, including the Maiden Lane portfolios, SOMA assets denominated in foreign currencies, and any other Federal Reserve asset holdings, will not be reinvested into longer-term Treasury securities.

 What Treasury securities will the Desk purchase?
 The Desk will concentrate purchases in the 2- to 10-year sectors of the nominal Treasury curve, although purchases will occur across the nominal Treasury and TIPS yield curves.
 The Desk will refrain from purchasing securities:

 trading with heightened scarcity value in the repo market for specific collateral,

 maturing within five weeks,

 that are cheapest to deliver into the front-month Treasury futures contracts, and

 that the SOMA already holds in an amount that is, or is very near, 35 percent of the outstanding supply.

 Specific issues that will be excluded from consideration will be announced at the start of each operation.
 Currently, the Desk does not plan to purchase Treasury bills, STRIPS, or securities trading in the when-issued market.

+Has the Federal Reserve changed its 35 percent per issue limit in light of this announcement?
 No, the System Open Market Account’s current per issue limit for Treasury holdings remains at 35 percent.
 The Desk will reevaluate this decision as needed.

+How much will the Desk purchase each month in Treasury securities and how will this be communicated?
 On or around the eighth business day of each month, the Desk will publish an anticipated amount of purchases expected to take place between the middle of the current month and the middle of the following month.
 This amount will be approximately equal to the amount of principal payments from agency MBS expected to be received over that period and agency debt maturing between the seventh business day of the month and the sixth business day of the following month, in addition to any variations from prior periods.

 This announcement will also include a schedule of anticipated Treasury purchases, including operation dates, settlement dates, security types to be purchased (nominal coupons or TIPS), and a maturity range of eligible issues for each operation.